EnderFlugFischi/myFistPhPPage/README.md

-# myFistPhPPage

-Here a list of the most importand things
+# Here a list of the most importand things

-A databese Connection
+The databese Connection
 ```
 $conn = new PDO("mysql:host=localhost;dbname=classicmodels", "root", "1234");
     $stmt = $conn->prepare($quaryString);